Lanzarote holidays are more than just sun, sand and sea. A paradise for watersports lovers and an island of beautiful

-Everywhere is evidence of Lanzarote's most famous native, Cesar Manrique, an artist who certainly left his mark on his homeland: as well as carrying out seven major architectural and artistic projects on the island, Manrique campaigned for a ban on high-rise development and roadside advertising hoardings, along with protection of the natural environment.
+Everywhere shows evidence of Lanzarote's most famous native, Cesar Manrique, an artist who certainly left his mark on his homeland: as well as carrying out seven major architectural and artistic projects on the island, Manrique campaigned for a ban on high-rise development and roadside advertising hoardings, along with protection of the natural environment.
 Initially successful, the rise of tourism threatened to undermine it, but since his death, an environmental group, El Guincho, has taken up the cause, making him their posthumous honorary president.
 The traditional green woodwork to white-washed buildings and their unusual shaped chimneys are an enduring testimony to his influence, along with the colourful artworks and metal sculptures to be seen around the island.

 When you book your Lanzarote holiday with Olympic, you will have a choice of four resorts, each which with its own distinct flavour.
 Peaceful Playa Blanca at the southern tip, on the edge of the Timanfaya National Park, is a perfect spot to begin your exploration of the enticing coastline and exciting volcanic scenery, and a pretty place to return to for relaxation when required.
 The sand is white, and the beach has Blue Flag status.

 Costa Teguise, a short transfer from the airport at Arrecife, is a purpose built resort, with a bustling atmosphere and excellent tourist facilities including an 18-hole golf course and aqua park.
 Watersports abound here on the wide expanses of sand.
 It is ideal for families and couples where the emphasis is firmly placed on having fun.

 The five kilometres of sand, backed with shops, bars and restaurants, make Puerto del Carmen & Matagorda holidays among the most popular with British visitors to Lanzarote.
 The oldest purpose-built resort on the island, Puerto del Carmen hits the bullseye in catering for the home-from-home, super-sun seekers.
 Its close neighbour Matagorda, has a similar vibe but is a touch more laid back.
 The vast sweep of beach front and promenade are perfect for evening strolls and here you will find the island's only drive-thru for the world's most popular hamburger!